-Clockwise (from top left) I. Canberra's newly-wed couple Louise and Joshua Osborne-Goldsbrough with Fr Tony Percy, 2.
+Clockwise (from top left) 1.
+Canberra's newly-wed couple Louise and Joshua Osborne-Goldsbrough with Fr Tony Percy, 2.
 Young's Valerie and David Patterson with Archbishop Prowse, 3.
 Huw Warmenhoven and Chloe Kelly, 4.
 The Osborne-Goldsbrough's at their photo shoot and 5.
 Just married.

-Mullany, also of Young, and Jack and Meg Grant were celebrating respectively their 50th, 60th and 67th wedding anniversaries.
-The Arc
+Mullany, also of Young, and Jack vulnerable". and Meo Grant were celebrating respectively their 50th, 60th and 67th wedding anniversaries.